 The gauge of the metal determines how thick and rigid your panels are.
 Thicker panels (lower gauge numbers) provide better resistance to denting and oil canning, especially in open-span or high-impact environments.
 If your project is exposed to high winds, hail, or frequent snow loads, going with a heavier gauge is often worth the investment.

-Standing seam are our most commonly used and installed panels.
+Standing seam are our most commonly used and preferred metal roofing panels.
 Mechanical seaming is required to weatherproof and water-tight standing seam panels.
 Once seamed, these panels are rated for winds up to 120 MPH.

 Seaming a panel is a simple 2 step process using either hand seamers or a seaming tool.